Facultatively eusocial great banded furrow-bee Halictus scabiosae:

 Family Halictidae The sweat bees

-According to the University of Florida,viii halictids are overall – in terms of sheer numbers – the next most common bee encountered (4500 species) after the common honey bee.
-The majority of halictids construct nests by excavating branching tunnels in bare earth, others nest in rotting wood.
+According to the University of Florida,x halictid sweat bees are overall – in terms of sheer numbers – the next most common bee encountered (4500 species) after the common honey bee.
+The majority of halictids construct nests by excavating branching tunnels in bare earth, others nesting in rotting wood.
 Cells are typically lined with a waxy exudate and, amongst the more social species, are often clustered.

 The sweat bees (family Halictidae) comprise four sub families, three of which are purely solitary, the Rophitinae, the Nomiinae and the Nomioidinae.
-The remaining Halictinae subfamily, however, has many facultatively eusocial species.; Quoting Michener:ix
+The remaining Halictinae sub family, however, has many facultatively eusocial species.
+Quoting Michener:xi

 Halictids display the most diverse gradation in social behavior as species can be solitary, communal, semi-social or eusocial.
 Some species exhibit both solitary or eusocial behavior, termed facultatively eusociality.